Why CO2E?

 | 3 Electrode Cell Electrochemical Set-up | with in+situ Gas Chomatograph |

 Our test cells typically run either 5 cm2 or 25 cm2 devices.
-We do CO2 reduction on the cathode and oxygen evolution on the anode.
+We do CO2 electrolysis on the cathode and oxygen evolution on the anode.
 Operating the system at elevated temperatures is difficult to maintain a consistent temperature, however we operate at 30C, which is enough to mitigate changes in room temperature, but not too hot to create large temperature gradients.